JawadRasool042/Travel-and-Tour-Website-Template/README.md

 - **Interactive Elements:** Hover effects, buttons, and other interactive elements to engage users.
 - **Image Sliders and Galleries:** Beautiful image sliders and galleries to showcase travel destinations and packages.
 - **Cross-browser Compatibility:** Tested and compatible with major web browsers including Chrome, Firefox, Safari, and Edge.
+- **Resonsive-Website:** This website is responsive for Phones Desktop and other devices.

 ## Getting Started